collective-intelligence-lab/intelliproof/README.md

 - loading an existing graph starts in a state that is too zoomed out
 - when u load a graph, the analysis section in the evidence cards does not render, have to re-run check evidence to see it
 - autosave functionality
-- saving brings you to graph manager page
+- saving brings you to graph manager page (DONE)
 - implement streaming in the chat
-- share button not functional
+- share button not functional (DO WE ACTUALLY NEED THIS, REMOVING!)
 - undo / redo buttons not functional
 - Make edge toggle functional (user can pick support / attack edge)
   - If AI returns a score that changes color, make sure the color change is reflected on graph - (DONE)